JetBrains/Qodana/topics/insights.md

 ## Available dashboards

-### Number of projects
+### Projects

-Shows the number of active and inactive projects in your organization.
+Displays the number of active and inactive projects in your organization.

 Active are the projects which reports were uploaded to Qodana Cloud within 90 days.
 A project is classified as inactive in case it contains